 Should College Be Free?

-- Rising tuition costs bury students in debt, raising questions about college's value.
+- Rising tuition costs bury students in debt, raising questions about college's accessibility and value.

 - The debate over the feasibility and effectiveness of free college rages on.

 When Senator Bernie Sanders promoted his plan for free college back in 2016, his European-style vision of higher education was met with skepticism.
 Where would the money come from?
 Would students benefit equitably?
 And would all of college's costs, including room and board, books, and fees, really go away?

 Since then, free college has become a major policy point for Democrats, with many progressive presidential candidates adopting it in 2020.
 During his own presidential campaign, President Joe Biden put forward a plan that would make community college free for all and four-year college free for students whose families make less than $125,000 a year.

 Both of those plans have fallen by the wayside, though a growing number of states are offering free community college to residents.

 National free college plans have failed to leave the drawing board, as most rely on states matching federal contributions to cover 100% of tuition costs for in-state students.
 Paying for these steep tuition rates would require new taxes, which Sanders originally proposed be levied on Wall Street.